2000 NBA playoffs: Overview

 With a Game 7 win in the conference semifinals, the New York Knicks eliminated the Miami Heat for the third consecutive postseason.
-The Knicks would not win another playoff series until 2013.
+The Knicks did not win another playoff series until 2013.

 In the Western Conference Finals, the Los Angeles Lakers took a 3–1 series lead, only for the Portland Trail Blazers to force a Game 7.
 By doing so, the Trail Blazers became the first team since 1982 to force a Game 7 in the Conference Finals despite trailing 3–1.

 With their Eastern Conference Finals victory over the New York Knicks, the Indiana Pacers won their first Eastern Conference title after four previous appearances in the Eastern Conference Finals; however, after this season, the team was radically altered with key players Dale Davis, Derrick McKey and Mark Jackson moving to other teams and Rik Smits retiring.
 Game 6 of the Eastern Conference Finals was the last game Patrick Ewing ever played as a Knick.
-The Pacers would not win another playoff series until 2004.
+The Pacers did not win another playoff series until 2004.

 In Game 7 of the Western Conference Finals, the Los Angeles Lakers used a 15–0 fourth quarter run to overcome a fifteen-point deficit to defeat the Portland Trail Blazers and make their first NBA Finals since 1991.
 With the win, the Lakers also avoided the dubious distinction of becoming the seventh team in NBA History to lose a playoff series despite leading 3–1.

 The Lakers' NBA Finals win over the Indiana Pacers was the first title for both Shaquille O'Neal and Kobe Bryant, and the first Lakers championship since the 1988 NBA Finals.
 A.C.
 Green, the only player left from the Lakers' Showtime era, was in the Lakers starting lineup for this series as well.